 Scottish National Entitlement Card

-Do you hold a Scottish National Entitlement Card?
+Do you hold a Scottish National Entitlement Card valid for travel?
 Did the City of Edinburgh Council issue it?
 If the answer to both questions is yes, you can travel for free on Edinburgh Trams.

 Please note, Scottish National Entitlement Cards that do not have City of Edinburgh Council as the issuing Local Authority are not valid on tram services.